 INTERNATIONAL BACCALAUREATE PROGRAM

-Boston School International is a candidate school* for the Primary Years Programme and IB Diploma.
-This school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy-a commitment to high quality, challenging international education that Boston School International believes is important for our students.
+Boston School International is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and the Diploma Programme and pursuing authorization as an IB World School.
+IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**

 The IB program encourages students to think broadly, beyond the boundaries of their communities, and to see themselves as members of a global society.
 It has gained global recognition and respect.